Coastal Samaritan Treatment and Recovery Services Facility

 - Death and overdoses rising: The state’s Chief Medical Examiner, Dr. Sean Hurst, recently testified to the Oregon Legislature that between, 2019 and 2020 alcohol-related deaths in Oregon increased 73% and drug overdoses were up 39%.

 - Economic imperative: According to surgeongeneral.gov, addressing “substance misuse and substance use disorders effectively for all Americans aligns with a strong economic imperative.
 Substance misuse is estimated to cost society $442 billion each year in health care costs, lost productivity, and criminal justice costs.”

 Historically, inpatient treatment centers require financial partnerships to create and sustain.
 As part of its nonprofit mission, Samaritan Pacific Health Services doesn't turn anyone away for inability to pay or insurance type.
 Samaritan is committed to operating the treatment and recovery center in Lincoln County, but needs partners to finance the facility itself.
-Expected cost to build the addition and remodel the facility is close to $6 million.
+Expected cost to build the addition and remodel the facility is more than $10 million.

 “I didn’t have a plan to die but I didn’t have a plan to live either.”
 That was how Gina Myers – mother or five children – described her life before entering residential treatment.
 She now has custody of her children and is a certified drug and alcohol counselor and doula specializing in helping pregnant women who are incarcerated.